 Big Bear Village Visitor Center

 As we already crossed lunchtime I was super hungry.
 We head to big bear village and I must say they have created such a cute village.
 There is plenty of street parking but directly go to big bear visitor center because they have a huge parking lot.
 I walk into the visitor center and there was a lady whom I asked about the sandy beach and other stuff to do.
 She was super nice she marked everything on the map for me.
-I strongly recommend you to make a stop at the visitor center.
+I strongly recommend you make a stop at the visitor center.

 Big Bear Village

 I wanted to have ice cream to beat the heat so we stop at the North Pole fudge on Pine knot Avenue.
 They have a good variety of ice cream and shakes.
-Majority of shops and restaurants are on pine know avenue and village drive.
+The majority of shops and restaurants are on pine know avenue and village drive.
 I also recommend Amangela’s sandwich, you should try it.
 It was super delicious and filling.
 After a long time, I had a super delicious vegetarian sandwich.
 We spend around two hours in the village and then head out to the beach.

 Carol Morrison Public Launch

 I know you must be thinking why am I suggesting the public launch?
 There is a long stretch of sand where we enjoyed swimming and playing with sand.
-I love the huge parking so no hassle of finding parking plenty of picnic tables too.
+I love the huge parking so no hassle of finding parking and plenty of picnic tables too.
 As the name suggests people bring their own boats and jet skies and use this launch area to get in the water.
 I highly recommend this place for picnicking, swimming and water sport.

 Juniper point picnic area

-From Carol Morrison Public Launch drive further on North shore drive towards Fawnskin town to get Juniper point.
+From Carol Morrison, Public Launch drives further on North shore drive towards Fawnskin town to get Juniper point.
 This point has plenty of picnic benches and its crosses to Alpine Pedal Path Trail.
 We walk through the picnic area and took a glimpse of the lake.
 The Alpine pedal path trail is paved and accessible from different points.
 You will see people jogging, bicycling and strolling over this trail.

 Pine Oak Lane North/South Beach

-It was just a one day trip to the big bear lake but the lake has a lot to offer besides swimming and water sports.
-The big bear lake has six full-service marinas which offer rental facilities.
+It was just a one day trip to the big bear lake, but the lake has a lot to offer besides swimming and water sports.
+The big bear lake has six full-service marinas, which offer rental facilities.
 You can rent boats, wakeboard, tube, kayak and more from Holloway’s, Pine knot, North shore landing and pleasure point.
 You can bring your own boat or jet ski and use one of the two boat launch areas to get in the lake.
 Fishing is permitted anywhere in the lake so the choice is yours if you want to sit by the shore or rent a canoe and explore in the lake.
 Kayaking and Canoeing are my favorite lake activities.

-Big Bear snow summit also offers a pool of activities and scenic sky chair ride gives an amazing view of the lake.
+The Big Bear snow summit also offers a pool of activities and scenic sky chair ride gives an amazing view of the lake.
 They offer zip line, wall climbing and many more activities in the summer and very popular for skiing and snowboarding in winter.
 Big bear has numerous family-friendly things to enjoy no matter the age group.